 The British National Formulary can help you identify if a medicine is a controlled drug.
 The legislation can be found in The Misuse of Drugs Regulations 2001

 Missed medication

-Details of any instance where a person has not had prescribed medication available to them when the service has responsibility for the medication being administered.
-This includes where this occurred because a support visit was missed.
+Details of any instance where a child has not had prescribed medication available to them when the service has responsibility for the medication being administered.

 Storage and administration of medication